RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Motivations and High-Level Considerations

-From the example, it is obvious how applicable CNNs are for signal data.
-Since the pattern of Raman spectrum resembles signal for quite a bit, it is trivial to use CNNs to analyze raman spectra.
-The sparse connectivity and parameter sharing truely helps in this regard, as it makes the computation simpler and less prone to overfitting.
-However, the equivariance to translation which proved vital for analyzing signals acts troublesome when working with Raman spectrum.
+The example clearly shows the suitability of applying CNNs for the time-series signal data.
+Since the pattern of Raman spectrum closely resembles the pattern of signal data, it is trivial to use CNNs to analyze Raman spectra.
+The sparse connectivity and parameter sharing truly helps in this regard, as it makes the computation simpler and less prone to overfitting.
+However, the equivariance to translation property which proved vital for analyzing signals, is not useful when working with the Raman spectra as follows.
 The Raman spectrum is plotted as intensity vs Raman shifts.
 Thus the concept of equivariant translation is not applicable in this case, because similar intensity at different Raman shifts implies a completely different meaning.
-For example, in Fig. \ref{fig:cnn_raman}, we present a similar scenario but with Raman spectrum as input.
+For example, in Fig. \ref{fig:cnn_raman}, we present a similar scenario (as in Fig. \ref{fig:cnn_sig}) but with the Raman spectrum as input.
 It can be seen that, we have three completely different Raman spectrums, having similar patterns in different Raman shifts.
-But the CNN model, due to translational equivariance, treats them as shifted inputs and generates the same output for all of them (Fig. \ref{fig:cnn_raman}c).
+But the CNN model, due to the translational equivariance, treats them as shifted inputs and generates the same output for all of them (Fig. \ref{fig:cnn_raman}c).

-Therefore, we hypothesize that the use of CNN in Raman spectrum analysis is inappropriate.
-This is has been addressed in prior works using CNNs by using deeper networks (broadening the field of vision thereby) along with discarding pooling layers (attempting to preserve the locations of spectral peaks) \cite{ho2019rapid}.
-On the contrary we can use traditional neural networks or machine learning models which is capable of keeping track of the exact locations.
-However, they succumb to the curse of dimensionality \cite{verleysen2005curse}, due to the long length of Raman spectrum.
+The above examples resurface the question of suitability and efficacy of CNN in Raman spectrum analysis.
+Attempts have been made to address this question in prior works by using deeper networks (broadening the field of vision thereby) along with discarding pooling layers (with a goal to preserve the locations of spectral peaks) \cite{ho2019rapid}.
+On the contrary we can use traditional neural networks or machine learning models which are capable of keeping track of the exact locations.
+However, they succumb to the curse of dimensionality \cite{verleysen2005curse}, due to the long length of the Raman spectrum.
 Although PCA has been mostly used to reduce that \cite{lussier2020deep}, still it feels less intuitive to model spectrum inputs using hyperplane optimization, which is more suitable for tabular data.
-As the spectra are apparently correlated in neighboring Raman shifts, which motivates the use of sparse connectivity through kernel-like operations in CNN instead.
-This conjecture is also supported by the reduced accuracy in classical models \cite{liu2017deep,ho2019rapid}.
+As the spectra are apparently correlated in neighboring Raman shifts, this rather motivates us to use sparse connectivity through kernel-like operations in CNN instead, which is also supported by the reduced accuracy in classical models \cite{liu2017deep,ho2019rapid}.